svelteuidev/svelteui/apps/docs/src/pages/core/grid.md

 ## Grow

-Set `grow` prop on the Grid component to force the last row take 100% of the container width:
+Set `grow` prop on the Grid component to force the last row to take 100% of the container width:

 <Demo demo={GridDemos.grow} />

 ## Column offset

 Set the `offset` prop on the `Grid.Col` component to create gaps in the grid.
-Props `offset` adds a left margin to the target column and has the same units as `span`:
+The `offset` prop adds a left margin to the target column and has the same units as `span`:

 <Demo demo={GridDemos.offset} />